-The winery is actually mostly located underground, with an impressive network of tunnels, rooms and cellars, which creates the effect of an art collection, rather than a winery.
-In fact, only one section is visible from above ground, with the remaining three sides submerged in the hills.
+The winery is mostly located underground, with an impressive network of tunnels, rooms, and cellars, which creates the effect of an art collection, rather than a winery.
+Only one section is visible from above ground, with the remaining three sides submerged in the hills.
 It is a testament to Bio’s desire to integrate fully into his beloved Tuscan countryside.

 Carapace – Tenuta Castelbuono

-After six years, Pomodoro’s labour of love finally opened in 2012.
+After six years, Pomodoro’s labor of love finally opened in 2012.
 Surrounded by vineyards in all directions, the dome cellar is an unmissable yet unobtrusive part of the landscape.
-The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colours and an extremely unorthodox layout.
+The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colors, and an extremely unorthodox layout.
 It is a winery that has to be seen to be believed!

 Nals Margried is a wine co-operative in the Alto Adige zone like no other.
 How many co-operatives would invest in such a landmark winery, located high up in the Italian Alps?
-The winery was designed to make a bold statement about the region, and unlike other projects in Tuscany for example, it stands proud amongst the landscape rather than attempting to be part of it.
+The winery was designed to make a bold statement about the region.
+Unlike other projects in Tuscany for example, it stands proud amongst the landscape rather than attempting to be part of it.

-Over 100 growers who work for the Nals-Margried cellar invested in a bold, thoroughly modern wine cellar with steel and wood structures well integrated in the concrete main building.
+Over 100 growers who work for the Nals-Margried cellar invested in a bold, thoroughly modern wine cellar with steel and wood structures well integrated into the main concrete building.
 It undoubtedly creates an industrial feel, but one that doesn’t feel obstructive to the mountain scenery.
-Inside the feel is very much clean, industrial design with large and functional business, production and tasting rooms offering unparalleled views of the gorgeous Alto Adige region.
+Inside the feeling is very much clean, industrial design with large and functional business, production and tasting rooms offering unparalleled views of the gorgeous Alto Adige region.